-It is not relevant that the concrete elements of the algebra are fields over the manifold, all that need be specified are their relations with respect to a binary operation.
-However, the scalar fields on a particular manifold define a specific algebra, and, according to the representation theorem, no other manifold has scalar fields with the same algebra.
-The point is that the algebra does all the work: there is nothing smuggled in about the manifold simply because we realize the algebra with fields over it.
-Additionally, every abstract commutative $C^$ -algebra can be represented as an algebra of continuous functions C(M) over some Hausdorff space M. So that settles our choice of algebra in the spectral triple: let $\mathscr{A}$ be C(M), the algebra of continuous complex-valued functions over M. In general, $\mathscr{A}$ determines a Hilbert space as well via a procedure known as the GNS construction.
+does all the work: there is nothing smuggled in about the manifold simply because we realize the algebra with fields over it.
+Additionally, every abstract commutative $C^$ -algebra can be represented as an algebra of continuous functions C(M) over some Hausdorff space M. So that settles our choice of algebra in the spectral triple: let $\mathscr{A}$ be C(M), the algebra of continuous complex-valued functions over M. In general, $\mathscr{A}$ determines a Hilbert space (the $\mathscr{H}$ in the spectral triple) as well via a procedure known as the GNS construction.

-Step 2 is a little more involved, and it follows step 1 by nearly half a century, thanks to the works of Alain Connes and others.
-It requires some ingenuity.
-As we noted above, we cannot immediately recover, from the algebra of continuous functions, a metric manifold $\langle M, d \rangle$ in the way that we could recover a compact topological manifold M. One might wonder, however, if there is some subalgebra of C(M) that might encode metric facts about M. And there is, but this algebra can only be picked out if we allow ourselves the third piece of structure in a spectral triple, the Dirac operator, D. If we stipulate that our domain of discourse, $\langle M, d \rangle$ , has enough structure for us to define a notion of spinors, roughly speaking, we can then define a differential operator, $D:=i\gamma^{\mu}\partial{\mu}$ on the vector space of these spinors.
-With this extra structure, we have enough machinery to isolate a subalgebra of $\mathscr A$ that will allow us to recover d, the geodesic distance.
+Step 2 is a little more involved, and it follows step 1 by nearly half a century, thanks to the work of Alain Connes and others.
+As we noted above, we cannot immediately recover, from the algebra of continuous functions, a metric manifold $\langle M, d \rangle$ in the way that we could recover a compact topological manifold M. One might wonder, however, if there is some subalgebra of C(M) that encodes metric facts about M. And there is, but this algebra can only be picked out if we allow ourselves the third piece of structure in a spectral triple, the Dirac operator, D. If we stipulate that our domain of discourse, $\langle M, d \rangle$ , has enough structure for us to define a notion of spacetime spinors, roughly speaking, we can then define a differential operator, $D := i\gamma^{\mu}\partial{\mu}$ on the vector space of these spinors.
+With this extra structure, we have enough machinery to isolate a subalgebra of $\mathscr{A}$ that will allow us to recover d, the geodesic distance on M.